MicrosoftDocs/windows-insider/wip/at-work-pro/wip-4-biz-whats-new.md

 ## Updated File Explorer search (Build 18945)

-We’ve heard your feedback asking for increased consistency, and to make it easier to find your files.
-Over the next few days we’ll be starting to roll out a new File Explorer search experience – now powered by Windows Search.
+We heard your feedback asking for increased consistency, and to make it easier to find your files.
+We are happy to announce that you can now take advantage of the new File Explorer search experience – powered by Windows Search.
 This change will help integrate your OneDrive content online with the traditional indexed results.
-This rollout will start with a small percent, and then we’ll increase the rollout to more Insiders as we validate the quality of the experience.

 What does that mean for you?
 Once you have the new experience, as you type in File Explorer’s search box, you’ll now see a dropdown populated with suggested files at your fingertips that you can pick from.